-Many students “get their gen eds out of the way” at a community college first, so when they transfer to a 4-year they can really focus on their major-oriented classes.
-In most 2+2 programs, the community college works closely with their partnered 4-year so that credits transfers smoothly, and students don’t have to retake certain classes.
+Many students “get their gen eds out of the way” at a community college first.
+When they transfer to a 4-year, they can really focus on their major-oriented classes.
+In most 2+2 programs, the community college works closely with their partnered 4-year so that credits transfer smoothly, and students don’t have to retake certain classes.

 Close to Home

 Many community colleges have campuses nearby, so students can continue living at home with their parents and save even more money in the process.

 If grades were not a strong suit in high school, 2 years of community college can turn that around and give a boost to transfer college applications.
-Students can get the additional academic help they need and strengthen their GPA.
+Students can get additional academic help they need and strengthen their GPA.

 Adults who are interested in going back to school find a 2+2 program helpful.
 Attending a community college first can make it easier to balance school, work, and home responsibilities.

 A Final Word on 2+2

-There are many students who find 2+2 programs incredibly helpful, and more accessible/affordable than a traditional “4-year right out of high school” approach.
+There are many students who find 2+2 programs incredibly helpful, and also more accessible/affordable than a traditional “4-year right out of high school” approach.
 It’s a great way to get a quality education at an affordable price and a more flexible schedule.